pitchmuc/CJA_Summit_2025/README.md

 * Connecting Schema and Solution design

 ## Notebook 3 : Advance Analytics
-In this notebook, once we have learned on how to extract data from the `CJA` via the API and `cjapy`, we will provide additional capabilities that can be leveraged by the python ecosystem to bring additional insights in your data.\
+In this notebook, we'll explore how to leverage the Python ecosystem after extracting data from `CJA` via the API and `cjapy`.
+We'll demonstrate additional capabilities that can provide deeper insights into your data.
-Some external libraries can be used to extend the analysis and visualization in order to derive even more value out of your data that have been processed by Customer Journey Analytics.
+External libraries can enhance your analysis and visualization, helping you extract more value from data processed by Customer Journey Analytics.

 Covers:
-* Creating a request for data for CJA API via cjapy
+* Creating data requests for CJA API via cjapy
-* Understanding the data request response
+* Understanding data request responses
-* Complex use-case of data extract
+* Complex data extraction use cases
-* Data representation via external tools
+* Data visualization with external tools
-* Data analysis via external tools
+* Advanced data analysis with external tools

 ## Notebook 4 : Ingestion in AEP